ashelto6/PySimpleLogisticReg/README.md

 # PySimpleLogisticReg
-Program that implements simple logistic regression in Python
+Program that implements simple binary classification in Python